Erie SeaWolves at Akron RubberDucks - Game Notes

 - The bullpen features No. 24 overall prospect Zac Houston

-- Frank Schwindel drove in five last night for the second time in his career and one shy of his career-high (6, May 28, 2016)
+- Last night's 2-0 victory was Erie's 10th shutout win of the season

-- Anthony Castro struck out 11 hitters on Wednesday, the 16th time this season an Erie starter has punched out 8+
+- Beau Burrow's five scoreless frames last night was the 18th time this season an Erie starter has thrown 5+ shutout innings

 - The SeaWolves +32 run differential is first in the EL and the RubberDucks +9 ranks sixth